pptam/pptam-tool/documentation/how_to_install_on_virtualbox.md

     After this instruction you should have logged into the *driver* machine.
 There, please execute the following commands:

-    - `cd /vagrant/scripts/`
-    - `bash ./setup.sh`

-    The last command will clone PPTAM into the driver, where you will execute experiments.

-7. If you want, you can do a test run:
+7. If you want, you can do a test run now:

     - `cd ~/pptam-tool/toolchain`
     - `./execute.py --design=../design_jsonserver_vagrant`